-In partnership with Stronghouse Foundation—the first crowdsource housing charity in Southeast Asia—CAZA developed this prototype to provide affordable houses to families in the rural communities of the Philippines.
-The design offers a highly customizable kit-of-parts that can be easily modified for families of varying sizes or combined into larger public facilities.
+In partnership with Stronghouse Foundation—the first crowd sourced housing charity in Southeast Asia—CAZA developed single-family and multi-family prototypes to provide affordable houses to families in the rural communities of the Philippines.
+The design offers a highly economical and customizable kit-of-parts that can be easily modified for families of varying needs.
+The single-family prototype is being implemented in Camarines Sur province before rolled out across the Philippines.
+The multifamily prototype design can be used flexibly as sleeping quarters or combined into larger public facilities.

-The design specifically address two of the most pressing challenges facing rural communities in the Philippines: the lack of functioning ventilation and sewage systems.
+The design specifically addresses two of the most pressing challenges facing rural communities in the Philippines: the lack of functioning ventilation and sewage systems.
 Each year, a large number of fatalities in this region are due to cooking fume inhalation and illness from poor sanitation.
-The design includes the equipment required for water and ventilation systems and the mechanisms for integrating water-lines across units to build community-wide sewage infrastructure.
+Both prototypes include the equipment required for water and ventilation systems and the mechanisms for integrating water-lines across units to build community-wide sewage infrastructure.